vihansolo/Fruit-Image-Classification/README.md

 To create a model:

-1. Run the train script using "python train.py"
+- Run the train script using "python train.py"
-	1.1.
-Creates a model inside "model/"
+    - Creates a model inside "model/"

-2. Run the test script using "python test.py"
+- Run the test script using "python test.py" to check the classification on the test images.

+The exisiting model accuracy is 66.67 %.